Is Medical Malpractice A Personal Injury?

 Unlike other personal injury cases, where negligence might involve a careless driver or unsafe property conditions, medical malpractice involves highly trained professionals making life-altering mistakes which is why it is important to hire a lawyer for your case in a timely fashion.

-Key Differences Between Medical Malpractice And Other Personal Injury Claims
+How Medical Malpractice Differs From Other Personal Injury Cases

 1. Expert Testimony Is Required